J-Rayln/gulp-config/README.md

 ### 3.1.0

 - Refactor to separate the app files from everything else.
 All `src` and `dist` files are now contained within the `./app` direcotory.
-- Discontinued use of `'del` module.
+- Discontinued use of `del` module.
 Replaced with `rimraf`.
 - Added `gulp-newer` functionality for image processing.
-If optimization is set to process during dev, only newly added images will be optimized whehn task runs during watch.
+If optimization is set to process during dev, only newly added images will be optimized when task runs during watch.
 - Changed `gulp-postcss` and `cssnano` for `gulp-clean-css`.
 - Changed `gulp-uglify` for `gulp-terser`.
 - Added sourcemaps for JavaScript during dev (`npm start` or `npm run dev`) only.
+- Added `npm run dev` command to allow dev without running BrowserSync

 ### 3.0.1